Tag Archives: MR9

 When entering a contact in MR9, the first, most important information is their firm.
 If you are entering a new contact without starting from their firm, MR9 will automatically open the firm panel so you can select the firm before entering other contact information.
 If the contact’s firm is not in your MR9 database, you can add it here on the fly.

 Once you have designated which firm the contact belongs to, you can proceed to enter the contact’s information.
-Some fields will auto-fill with the firm’s information, such as phone numbers and billing information, which you can override in the contact listing.
-Until you save the contact, you can change which firm the contact is tied to.
-After saving a new contact, you can view maps of the firm’s location, get directions to the location, and view/update firm details from the contact’s detail screen.
+Some fields will auto-fill with the firm’s information — such as phone numbers and billing information — which you can override in the contact listing.
+Until you save the contact you can change which firm the contact is tied to.
+After saving a new contact you can view maps of the firm’s location, get directions to the location, and view/update firm details from the contact’s detail screen.

 Basic contact information

 In addition to which firm the contact works for, the only other required information about a contact is their full name.
-When entering the contact’s name, we recommend that instead of entering the name in the Full Name field, you enter names in the separate first and last name fields, then select which order you want the names (first name first, or last name, then first) to appear in the Full Name field.
+When entering the contact’s name we recommend that instead of entering the name in the Full Name field, you enter names in the separate first and last name fields, then select which order you want the names — first name first or last name then first — to appear in the Full Name field.
 (You can also select options that include their preferred salutation and middle initial.)
 This way you can use the First Name/Last Name filters when searching for contacts in the main Contacts window.

 You can save time entering contacts’ full names by setting up Autofill in System Preferences.
-You select which name parts are included (first name, last name, salutation, middle initial) and in what order.
+You select which name parts are included — first name, last name, salutation, middle initial — and in what order.
 MR9 will automatically fill out the Full Name field for you as you enter the individual name fields.

 Other General information tips